-Gingerbread Snack Cake with Earl Grey Glaze is full of Christmas-y flavor and is the perfect thing to accompany a steaming cup of holiday tea.
+Soft, moist, and richly spiced Gingerbread Snack Cake with Earl Grey Glaze is full of festive Christmas flavor, and is the perfect thing to accompany a steaming cup of holiday tea.

 That was two weeks ago, and I couldn’t hold out any longer.
 And anyway, I’ve been working on perfecting my gingerbread recipe since last winter, and it’s high time it saw the light of day.